nagygr/mango/go.md

 >	**Note**
 >
 >	Please note, that although it is not necessary to name the package within a
->	directory the same as the directory, but this is the done in practice.
-So,
+>	directory the same as the directory, but this is done in practice.
+So, for
->	for example the code in `type_3.go` would reside in `package package_2`.
+>	example the code in `type_3.go` would reside in `package package_2`.

 ### More on imports